 Avoid the pitfalls when looking to cohabit rather than marry

 According to data released by the Office for National Statistics (ONS), cohabiting families are the fastest growing family type in the UK.
-According to the data, cohabiting couple families grew by 29.7% between 2004 and 2014.
+According to the data, couple or families with cohabitation agreement grew by 29.7% between 2004 and 2014.

 However, legislation protecting co-habiting couples have not moved with the times.
 The Co-Habitation Rights Bill has been in the early stages of passing through Parliament for some time now, but it needs to be made a priority.